 Transportation security officers (TSOs) or TSA Inspector Managers are integral to airport security, especially when implementing basic safety protocols before people board an airplane.
 Without TSOs, many of the security measurements in an airport would not be possible.

 Becoming a TSO is a huge accomplishment that requires a rigorous hiring process.

-This article will go through what a TSO agent is and how to prepare for the assessments and other requirements you’ll have to complete before you are hired.
+This article will go through what a TSO agent is and how to prepare for the assessments, such as the TSA Assessment Test, as well as other requirements you’ll have to complete before you are hired.